Younes Bnou Marzouk

 Younes Bnou Marzouk (يونس بن مرزوق; born 2 March 1996) is a professional footballer who plays as a forward for Albanian club Erzeni.
 Born in France with Moroccan origins, he represented both nations at youth international levels.

 Club career

 Juventus and loans

 Having been raised in the youth sector of Metz, Bnou Marzouk joined Juventus' youth team in 2013 for €500,000.
 Following two seasons with the Primavera (under-19) team, in August 2015 he was loaned to Westerlo in Belgium.
 In January 2016, Bnou Marzouk was again loaned out, joining Angers II, before moving to Swiss club FC Chiasso in January 2017 on loan, with whom he scored 12 goals in 18 appearances.

 Lugano and loans

 In June 2017, Bnou Marzouk was bought outright by FC Lugano.
 He was loaned to Dalkurd FF, a newly promoted team in the Swedish Allsvenskan, in January 2018.

 Style of play

-Bnou Marzouk is a fast forward with good individual technique physical presence.
+Bnou Marzouk is a fast centre-forward, although he sometimes plays as second striker or left-winger.
+He is known as a player with good individual technique and an at-times imposing physical presence.